 Today we are going to discuss the psychology of color.
-Color psychology is the study of colors in relation to human behavior.
-We can use this information to determine how color affects our day to day decisions, including the items we buy.
+Color psychology is the study of colors about human behavior.
+We can use this information to determine how color affects our day-to-day decisions, including buying items.

 We have listed a few of the most popular colors below to help educate you on the color meanings for the most popular colors used.

 Red- Power, energy, passion, desire, speed, strength, power, heat, love, aggression, danger, war, violence, intensity, celebration, luck, stop, or danger.

 Yellow- Joy, optimism, happiness, danger, sunshine, idealism, imagination, hope, summer, deceit, philosophy, dishonesty, cowardice, betrayal, jealousy, disease, and warning.